 To prove this, go ahead and sit crossed legs for a few minutes.
 Now, try to focus on your breath.
 If you are not comfortable in this position, you will find that your mind continually focuses on the discomfort.
 And in turn, that stops you from meditating.

 Have you ever wondered why monks meditate with their legs crossed?
 Why is Lotus position considered the best meditation position?

 The reason we meditate in Lotus is that it creates a sense of stability.
 And science proves this.

 In one scientific study, researchers found that sitting with your legs crossed increases stability in the pelvis, which in supports the spine and, importantly, creates a sense of grounding in the mind.
 And when the body is stable, the mind is more likely to be so.

 Finding your ideal Meditation position

 If you still struggle, you will definitely benefit from a good meditation cushion.

 1: Good posture

-There is a level of intent in the way you are holding you body.
-And that same intent must be there when you are meditating.
+Do you do yoga or tai chi?
+If so, you will know the feeling of intentionally adopting a pose.
+For instance, when you are in Warrior Position, you are in an energised, intentional, consciously aware position.
+There is a level of intent in the way you are holding your body.
+And that same intent must be present when you are meditating.